nichogx/DiscordRoleSync/README.md

 - `discordrolesync.notifyupdates`: Users with this permission will be notified when they join if an update is available.

 All users are permitted to use the /drs verify command

-## Known Issues and Warnings

-- The plugin might not work if installed with some plugins that also use the JDA library, if they use an older version and are loaded before (such as Minecord).